nivnetanel/Moodle_Test_Grabber/README.md

 ### This mini-project lets you download many copies of your moodles tests to pdf files using selenium

 TO-DO:
-Installed selenium, and download ChromeDriver.
+Install Selenium
+Download ChromeDriver(make sure that the version matches your browser version)

-Make sure to read all the notes in the file - make sure that your moodle is in Hebrew, and also that your moodle actual button's titles are the same as the file
+Make sure to read all the notes in the file - keep your Moodle is in Hebrew, Also that your moodle button's titles are the same as the file
 Enjoy 👏